mducoli/kawari-nix/README.md

 # kawari-nix

-[Home manager](https://github.com/nix-community/home-manager) module to embed variables (usually secrets) into a text file for configuration.
+[Home manager](https://github.com/nix-community/home-manager) module to embed a file content (usually secrets) into a text file at system/home-manager activation.

 This project was made because [sops-nix](https://github.com/Mic92/sops-nix) doesn't support template files when used as a home manager module